Triangular Metallic UAP — Mediterranean

 NATO pilot reported a 'triangular and metallic UAP' at 25,000 ft over the Mediterranean.
 Object hovered motionless for 4 minutes then accelerated to beyond sensor range instantaneously.

 An ellipsoid bronze metallic object, 130–195 feet in length, materialized from a bright light and disappeared instantaneously.
-Rated among the most extraordinary events in the current indexed archive set.
+Rated among the most extraordinary events in the public archive record set.

 F-18 pilots observed two semi-transparent orange areas, each visible for 2 seconds, described as 'multiple glares or light from an unknown origin.'
 Objects maintained a precise formation before disappearing simultaneously.